algrince/python-project-lvl1/README.md

 All games share the same mechanism.
 When executed, a game asks name of the player and greets them.
 A player can beat the game by answering correctly to 3 questions in a row.
 If a player makes a mistake, the game finishes.

-This file includes a short description of each game, package installation guide and an asciinema of every game with an example of both win and lose scenario.
+This file includes a short description of each game, package installation guide and a screen recording (made with asciinema) of every game with an example of both win and lose scenario.

 ## Package installation: